GummiArmCE/docs/README.md

 # docs

 Welcome!
-Get started with the GummiArmCE in the Wiki:
+Get started with the GummiArmCE in the wiki:

 https://github.com/GummiArmCE/docs/wiki